git/git.github.io/rev_news/drafts/edition-42.md

   I'm a software engineer at Microsoft working on the version control client team.
-My team includes the Git contributors from Microsoft was well as most of the developers for VFS for Git (formerly GVFS).
+My team includes the Git contributors from Microsoft as well as most of the developers for VFS for Git (formerly GVFS).
 We also work on other version control clients, such as Team Explorer for Visual Studio.